OscarQQ/Spring-Boot/README.md

-# Springboot Beginner Project
+# Springboot Starter

-## This project is intended to create a log in / sign up page using springMVC, mybatis and mysql database.
+# This project is intended to create a log in / sign up page using springMVC, mybatis and mysql database.

 ### How to use this